G99: Ideology

 G99 highlighted some issues which were forgotten or not reported for years.
-The party declared that has no political ideology such as conservatism or socialism, but only want to change the actual situation.
+The party declared that it has no political ideology such as conservatism or socialism, but only wants to change the actual situation.
 For this it was appropriate to join the Left.
 Some shocking facts from the statistics on education, physical and psychological violence, the economic situation in Albania, one of the European worsened, especially after the global economic crisis.
 Among the numerous commination were youth participation in politics.

-Is not simple to define the ideology of this party: it is sure that is part of the center-left and it is against all conservative ideas.
-This is demonstrated when they continuously criticize the government in power, bringing evidence against politicians.

-This youth movement proposes different politic ideas, which, according to their proclamation, must change radically.

-G99, since participation is only young, has played that card withdrawal youth through various activities, like rock music and meetings open to all.

-It was the cause to choose this young party so much faster when the G99 just came on the political scene, is that for the first time stated that the policy should be driven by a large turnout of young boy and young girls, because they are 50% of the population in Albania.
+It's not simple to define the ideology of this party: it is clear that it is part of the center-left and it is against all conservative ideas.
+This is demonstrated by their continuous criticism of the government in power, bringing evidence against politicians.
+This youth movement proposes different political ideas, which, according to their proclamation, must change radically.
+G99, since participation is only for the young, has played that card by engaging youth through various activities, like rock music and meetings open to all.
+The reason for choosing this young party so quickly when G99 just came on the political scene is that, for the first time, it stated that policy should be driven by a large turnout of young boys and girls, because they make up 50% of the population in Albania.

 Finally, the G99 movement can be classified as a party with the ideology of progressive liberalism.

-As regards the economy, they support the free capitalist economy, but they declare that the government should intervene to prevent the construction of social classes.
-This makes it possible that it can be considered a party to the social-liberal ideology.
-Yet they make no statement defending its position, only describing the party as a youth movement for changes.
+As regards the economy, they support a free capitalist economy, but they declare that the government should intervene to prevent the formation of social classes.
+This allows them to be considered a party with a social-liberal ideology.
+However, they do not make any statements defending this position, only describing the party as a youth movement for change.